Supercouple: Celebrity

 Pairing Ben Affleck and Jennifer Lopez incited unprecedented media attention for an American modern-day supercouple during their 2002-2004 relationship.
-The two were referred to as the first superstar couple of the Internet age, and the pairing's popularity resulted in their being known by the portmanteau "Bennifer" (for Ben and Jennifer) to the media, as well as to fans using the name combination.
+The two were referred to as the first superstar couple of the Internet age, and the couple's popularity resulted in their being known by the portmanteau "Bennifer" (for Ben and Jennifer) to the media, as well as to fans using the name combination.
 The term Bennifer itself became popular and started the trend of other celebrity couples being referred to by the combination of each other's first names.
 The pairing eventually succumbed to overexposure, which caused public interest in their romance to result in less admiration and negatively affected their careers.
 In 2007, Affleck stated:

 [The romance] was probably bad for my career.
 What happens is this sort of bleed-over from the tabloids across your movie work.
 You go to a movie, you only go once.
 But the tabloids and Internet are everywhere.
 You can really subsume the public image of somebody.
 I ended up in an unfortunate crosshair position where I was in a relationship and [the media] mostly lied and inflated a bunch of salacious stuff for the sake of selling magazines.
 And I paid a certain price for that.
 Then, in concert with some movies that didn't work...

 A celebrity supercouple to emerge after Bennifer was "TomKat" (the coupling of celebrity stars Tom Cruise and Katie Holmes), and other countries had already adopted the supercouple term.
 The United Kingdom had Hugh Grant and Elizabeth Hurley (Grant 'n' Hurley) and Posh and Becks (Victoria and David Beckham).
 Japan had Tomonori Jinnai and Norika Fujiwara; Jinnai established himself as a television regular and a "pin-geinin" or solo comedian while Fujiwara, a former Miss Japan, became known as a successful actress and "one of the business's biggest earners with a string of commercial contracts, regular TV and stage roles, and also active in charitable causes".
 They were titled "one of the 'super couples' of Japanese showbiz" and "held their elaborate traditional wedding on February 17, 2007 at the Ikutajinja shrine in Fujiwara's hometown of Kobe, with hundreds of reporters and thousands of fans craning for a glimpse outside" and "invited 600 guests to the Hotel Okura the following April for a wedding reception that cost over ¥500 million.
 The event was broadcast live on TV and had a high audience rating of 40% in the Kansai region".